 Instead of suppressing our self-loathing thoughts, this book is about making peace with the constant chatter.
 Most of our thoughts are conditioned by the past and they occur automatically.
 But that doesn’t mean you have to believe everything that your mind tells you.
 You can reduce your suffering tremendously when you practice mindfulness and be skeptical of your thoughts.
 This book is beneficial for anyone who has a noisy mind.

-Top 10 Best Mindfulness Therapy Books
+10 Best Mindfulness Books Used in Psychology and Therapy

 Disclosure: Please note that the links below are affiliate links.
 I will earn a commission if you decide to make a purchase, but it will be at no additional cost to you.

 “Patience is a form of wisdom.
 It demonstrates that we understand and accept the fact that sometimes things must unfold in their own time.”

 Based on the author’s renowned Mindfulness-Based Stress Reduction (MBSR) program, this book is a good guide for facing the worst things in life and reducing stress.
 It touches on various types of stress that a person might face such as people stress, work stress, and world stress.